Jewelry Tarnish – How To Prevent Jewelery From Tarnishing

 The Hidden Culprits of Jewelry Tarnish

 Importantly, environmental factors beyond our control have their part to play, too.
 The quality of air surrounding you can vary greatly depending on location.
-Urban areas or places with high humidity levels pose higher risks for speeding up the appearance of tarnish through increased exposure to pollutants and moisture in the air.
+Urban areas or places with high humidity levels pose higher risks for speeding up the appearance of jewelry tarnish through increased exposure to pollutants and moisture in the air.

 Unlocking the Mysteries of Jewelry Care